ryansupak-avanade-001/self-managed-osdu/README.md

 3. __[Stamp Provision](../../actions/workflows/stamp-provision.yaml)__: This action provisions resources for the Deployment Stamp.  _(Time: ~1h)_

+> Note: On the first run, this step will fail with an Elasticsearch-related error on the sub-step "Provision - Partition".
+The solution is to re-run all steps (not just the failed steps) and it will work correctly on the second run.

 4. __[Stamp Install](../../actions/workflows/stamp-configure.yaml)__: This action initializes the Software Configuration process of the Deployment Stamp and the software deployment occurs after pipeline completion.  _(Time: ~20m)_

 > Note: Prior to running the Stamp Load due to a recent change in Azure AD Applications the AD Application needs to be approved for access.
 This can be done by accessing the Login Page.
-Access the $DNS_HOST/login
+Access the $AZURE_DNS_HOST/login

 5. __[Stamp Load](../../actions/workflows/stamp-load.yaml)__: This action initializes the partition and loads the necessary data into the Stamp to allow it to fully function. (ie: Entitlements, Schemas, Workflow)  _(Time: ~20m)_

+> Note: On the first run, both the "Common Schema Load" and "Workflow Load" substeps will fail.
+The solution is to re-run all steps (not just the failed steps) and it will work correctly on the second run.

 6. __[Stamp Uninstall](../../actions/workflows/stamp-uninstall.yaml)__: This action uninstalls the OSDU Stamp and requires Github Secrets used as Feature Flags to enable the activity.